Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 #>   0.8208345
 ```

 In this case, our model is 0.8208345 percent accurate.
-Let's visualize some of the results.
+But, first, let's visualize some of the results.

 For simple models, the _mlr3::autoplot()_ function includes several graphs and is built on ggplot2, which means you can apply your themes to them.
-First, let's explore our data a little more.
+But first, let's explore our data a little more.
 You can access the predictions with this command _learner_ranger_rf$model$predictions_.
-The probabilities may come in useful depending on what you are doing.
+The probabilities may be helpful depending on what you are doing.

 ```r